snakajima/AJMax.js/README.md

       'template': the name of template (required)
       'selector': jQuery selector (required)
       'bindings': UI binding instructions (optional)

+    'template' -- load a template from the specified URL 'url': the URL to load the template from

     'emit' -- emit an event
       'event': name of the event (required)